radhikalism/compojure.org/pages/docs.md

 # Documentation

-Compojure is a very young framework, but good documentation is one of the priorities.
+Compojure is a very young framework, but good documentation is one of the top priorities.
 If a particular piece of documentation is unclear, or if a piece of Compojure is undocumented, please report it as an [issue](http://github.com/weavejester/compojure.org/issues).